Lola T142 car-by-car histories

 Cliff Phillips (Palos Park, IL - a Chicago suburb SW of the city and therefore only 40 miles or so from Haas) entered a Lola T142 for the Pro races at Road America on 20 July 1969 and at Brainerd on 10 August 1969, but there is no record that he turned up to either.
 He then advertised a brand new unraced red T142 in Competition Press & Autoweek on 23 Aug 1969.
 Nothing more known.

 Ross Murray (Dorval, Quebec): entered at Mosport 23 August 1969 and St Jovite 7 Sep 1969, but there is no evidence that he was present at either.
 The car was entered as #61, but the colour is unknown.
 Ed Butt, who did the chassis set up for Murray, recalls that it was a brand new car.
-Murray made his first known appearance at Rockcliffe Airfield, the fourth round of ther 1970 Canadian series, and also appeared at Trois-Rivières, Lime Rock and Mosport later in the year.
+Murray made his first known appearance in the non-championship Oak Cup Trophy races at Mosport in May 1970, then at Rockcliffe Airfield, the fourth round of the 1970 Canadian series, and also appeared at Trois-Rivières, Lime Rock and Mosport later in the year.
 Subsequent history unknown, but see the Tim Duke car.

 Driven by: Russ Murray.
-First race: Rockcliffe Airfield (R4), 1 Jul 1970.
-Total of 4 recorded races.
+First race: Mosport Park, 17 May 1970.
+Total of 7 recorded races.

 Wes Wilson (Akron, Ohio): only seen twice, in SCCA Nationals at Mid-Ohio 7 Sep 1969 and at IRP 5 Oct 1969.
 Advertised "bought new last fall" in Autoweek in April 1970.
 Subsequent history unknown.

-Len Guneau (Hermosa Beach, CA): first seen winning FA class in a SCCA Regional at Riverside, 26 October 1969 so possibly second hand but there are no obvious contenders except the cars crashed at St Jovite.
+Len Guneau (Hermosa Beach, CA): first seen winning FA class in SCCA Regionals at Laguna Seca on 12 Oct 1969, then at Riverside two weeks later, so possibly second hand but there are no obvious contenders except the cars crashed at St Jovite.
 If new, then likely to be one of the last three Haas cars (43, 44 or 45).
 Raced at Sebring 1969, the West Coast races in 1970 and at Laguna Seca 1971.
 On the entry list for Laguna Seca 1972.
 Subsequent history unknown.